techidaily/site-ai-editing-video/source/_posts/updated-have-you-ever-tried-using-the-premiere-pro-motion-blur-plugin-read-this-article-to-learn-how-to-efficiently-use-the-reelsmart-motion-blur-plugin-in-.md

 </span>
 <img height="0" width="0" src="https://imp.pxf.io/i/5597632/1304647/15852" style="position:absolute;visibility:hidden;" border="0" />
 <!-- affiliate ads end -->
+The project settings allow you to rotate your video clip in any direction you need.

 ## How to rotate videos using Filmora?

 Meanwhile, you can also use [Filmora Video Editor](https://tools.techidaily.com/wondershare/filmora/download/) to rotate your video.
 Filmora is a powerful video editor that can be used to create professional-quality videos.
 It supports all of the major video formats and has a wide range of features.
 Filmora is available for Windows and Mac OS X. Filmora's user interface is divided into three main areas: the timeline, the preview window and the effects panel.
 The timeline is where you add and arrange your clips.
 The preview window shows your video as it will appear in your final project.
 The effects panel allows you to apply a range of video effects to your clips.